Edit Blog Post

 The Aussies that helped me through open mic night.

 talk.
-Just where are you from, why are you here, how long have you been in London, and then his friend came back in the conversation stopped.
+Just where are you from, why are you here, how long have you been in London, and then his friend came back and the conversation stopped.
 About 15 minutes later then guy running the open mic night came around to ask for volunteers.
 All the people at my table said no, until the guy whose name I didn’t even know says, “Oh, that girl was telling me how much she wanted to sing.”

 “Really?!
 Oh that’s great!
 What do you want to sing?”